 - Application fee

 - Statement of Purpose (briefly state your area of interest at the beginning of your Statement of Purpose; upload through the online application)

-- Letters of recommendation (at least two): Letters of recommendation should be submitted and uploaded electronically following the instructions in the online application.
+- Letters of recommendation (at least three): Letters of recommendation should be submitted and uploaded electronically following the instructions in the online application.

 - Transcripts: Unofficial transcripts must be uploaded through the online application.
 Applications will be ready for review with unofficial transcripts, but official transcripts will be required if an offer of admission is made

 - GRE (optional for the 2022-23 admissions cycle)

 - TOEFL or IELTS score (for international applicants)

 - Sample of work (the sample should reflect the applicant’s area of interest, and generally does not have to be more than 20 pages in length).